Recently in a quiz, I came across a question about

 }

-So I did some probing into MSDN and code project and here are the results:
+So I did some probing into MSDN and code project and

 What exactly do both the using’s do?